Classics is the study of the languages, literature, history, philosophy, art and archaeology of the ancient Greek and Roman worlds.

 Latin and Greek language are compulsory elements of the Classics course.
 Students may opt for the 3 year course if they have A level (or equivalent) in one or both languages, but it is equally possible to study Classics without any previous experience or the languages by opting for the 4 year course.

 Wolfson generally has a small and supportive group of people interested in the Classics, with varying numbers of postgraduate students and academic visitors, as well as more permanent senior members, available to encourage our mature undergraduates.
 Of all the mature colleges, Wolfson currently has the largest undergraduate Classics cohort, typically admitting two students per year.
 As with every college, we will make use of a selection of supervisors from throughout the University to support students' work, so that they are taught by experts in each field of study.

 Classics (3 year) course

 Latin A level (or equivalent) is normally an essential requirement for the Classics (3 year) course.
-Applicants may also have Greek A level (or equivalent) but many start the 3-year course without having studied Greek at all, or with some limited experience of the language (e.g. to GCSE or equivalent): on arrival, all students are taught at the appropriate level, whatever their background.
+Applicants may also have Greek A level (or equivalent) but many start the 3-year course without having studied Greek at all, or with limited experience of the language (e.g. to GCSE or equivalent); all students are taught at the appropriate level, whatever their background.
 Further to this, no particular subject combinations are more desirable than others.